UltraMessaging/um_lat/README.md

 For maximum sustainable throughput testing, see https://github.com/UltraMessaging/um_perf

+These tools test latency under load.
+The "ping" tool sends messages at a desired constant rate, and the "pong" tool receives them and re-publishes them back.
+As the "ping" tool receives the re-published messages, it calculates the round-trip latency.

+The latencies are accumulated in a histogram so that percentiles can be calculated.

 The tests described below were run on Informatica hardware and gave the following results: